frogmasta/Taco-Bell-Lovers/README.md

 ## Installation

 1.)
 Clone the respository into a folder of your choice.
-An example through command line is shown below (you're welcome to clone it another way as well).
+An example through command line is shown below (you're welcome to clone it another way too).

 ```bash
 git clone https://github.com/frogmasta/Taco-Bell-Lovers.git